Barbarossa Cave

 Visiting Information

-Visiting Barbarossa Cave is straightforward, with various transport options available for travelers.
-The cave is well-connected to nearby towns and cities, making it accessible by car or public transportation.
-Check the official website for current information on hours and prices, as these may vary seasonally.
+Reaching Barbarossa Cave is relatively straightforward, with various transport options available to visitors.
+Whether you are driving or utilizing public transportation, the cave’s location in Kyffhäuserland is accessible and well-signposted.
+When planning your visit, it’s advisable to check the official website for current information on hours and prices, as these can vary seasonally.

 Nearby Attractions